A chance to give yourself a break and be close to nature

 The use of a map and our sense of direction put us to the test!
 Albane asks us to find our location … This reminder exercise is beneficial, we are now feeling more confident.
-This silence was the opportune moment to enjoy the calm and serenity coming from our forests… We all understand that the surroundings are not as hostile as we think they are.
+This silence is the perfect moment to enjoy the calm and serenity coming from our forests… We all understand that the surroundings are not always as hostile as we think they are.

 These tips will later allow us to take our bearings better and to move calmly in the woods.

 We continue our hike in a convivial atmosphere.
 We notice a clearing and together we decide that it is the perfect place to make a fire and install our bivouac.
 This practice is regulated so Albane reminds us of the safety instructions to apply in natural settings.

 We are then turning into adventurers: we put to the test what we learned by making a camp fire.
 With a few stones we picked not far away, we start by demarcating the fireplace.

 Once this is secured, we add some cotton and a few light twigs.
 It is now time to use our precious tinder fungus.
 After crunching it, we spread it on the surface of the fireplace to get an imitation of charcoal.
 Everything is ready, all we have left to do is make the fire!

 So I use a firestone: the rubbing forms some magnesium deposit on the tinder fungus, then with a sharp blow with the metal blade on the firestone, I create a spark.

 There’s nothing left to do but to enjoy the pleasure of having made your own fire!

 (in compliance with the regulations in force)

 Albane advises us one last time on how to sleep under the stars while being protected from humidity and gives us the best spot to install our camp for the night.